Student Affairs Philosophy

 Asking questions fills me with glee and sitting on porches brings me comfort.
 Wind chimes make me feel grounded and country music makes me feel nostalgic.
 Dive bars remind me of home.
 Frothed coffee creamer gives me a spring in my step and fresh flowers rejuvenate me.
 Cowboys make me giddy and gel pens sooth me.
 Pink dresses bring me delight and fun pants fill me with happiness.
 Colorful eyeshadow dares me to be bold.
 Dogs make me smile, especially the ones that wiggle their butts when they get excited.
 Rolling the windows down in my car at 11:39pm and screaming my favorite song reminds me of how large and complex the world is.
 I have an intense love for a lot of things; but above all else, I love love the most.

 I am passionate about fat liberation, creativity, prioritizing joy, reproductive justice, and paid internships.
 I bring these values with me every day to my personal and professional work.
 I earned my bachelor's at Hamline University, where I majored in Music and Social Justice, with minors in Nonprofit Management and Digital Media Arts.
-I am currently pursuing my master's in Leadership and Student Affairs at the University of St. Thomas.
+I am currently pursuing my master's in Higher Education at the University of Minnesota.

 St. Thomas LSA Cohort 2022

 During my time as an undergraduate student at Hamline University, I discovered my love for working in student affairs.
 I spent two years as a Student Coordinator with New Student Programs, where I was able to cultivate the skills necessary to support incoming students as they adjusted to campus life.
 I also had the opportunity to present my research at a NODA Region V Annual Conference analyzing the socio-economic barriers to student involvement, and the ways that institutions can incorporate equitable access to involvement in ways that enrich, instead of burden, the student college experience.